2309516/3D-Platformer/Development Journal.md

     }
 }
 ```
-*Updated movement script to add drag on the player when theyre on the ground and limit the players velocity to a set speed*
+*Updated movement script to add drag on the player when they're on the ground and limit the players velocity to a set speed*

 ## Outcome